emgrande/Rn_hydrologic_tracer/README.md

 # Rn_hydrologic_tracer
-This repository contains the codes for Grande and Mora, a review of Rn as a hydrologic tracer
+This repository contains the codes for Grande and Moran, a review and evaluation of Rn as a hydrologic tracer